$ Minimal cost

 Applicants seeking admission to the program should understand that the school does not guarantee employment and pursuant to N.J.A.C.
 13: 37- 1.8 h, an individual criminal background check is a prerequisite for licensure as a licensed practical nurse.
 Applicants for admission into the Practical Nursing Program at Best Care College must be at least 18 years of age, submit a completed admissions application and requirements, copy of High school diploma, GED, or HS transcript, and pay a $50 application fee.
 Additionally, applicants to the LPN program must go through the following procedure:

-- Apply in person and provide proof of U. S. citizenship, permanent residency, or other legal status in the United States; Complete a Diagnostic Entrance Test prepared by an independent testing company.
+- Apply in person and provide proof of U. S. citizenship, permanent residency, or other legal status in the United States; Complete a TABE 12 Assessment Test in Reading and Math.
 The candidate must achieve a minimum score pursuant to the test’s guidelines.

-- To be eligible to take this exam, the candidate must have submitted the completed admissions application and paid the required admissions fee.
+- To be eligible to take this test, the candidate must have submitted the completed admissions application and paid the required admissions fee.
 The candidate must provide two, passport-sized photos for identification purposes.
-One of these photos will be attached to the admission ticket, which the candidate must provide to be admitted to the exam.
+One of these photos will be attached to the admission ticket, which the candidate must provide to be admitted to the test.

 - Meet and be interviewed by the Director of the Licensed Practical Nurse program or a faculty member.